 The best part about your honeymoon in the Philippines is the affordable cost of accommodation!
 Stay at Villa Calachuchi for your Philippines honeymoon, the bungalows are set in pristine gardens with a small pool.
 It's luxury honeymoon accommodation at a budget price point and it's located close to the airport.

-To save on accommodation costs on your Philippines honeymoon, use this link for $20 AUD off your next hotel with booking.com.
+To save on accommodation costs on your Philippines honeymoon, here is $20 AUD off your next hotel with booking.com.
 Airbnb is also quite popular in Puerto Princesa, and you can find some awesome apartments and houses for your Philippines honeymoon at super affordable prices.
-Follow this link for $35 free credit off your Puerto Princesa accommodation.
+Here is $35 free Airbnb credit for your Puerto Princesa accommodation.

 Honeymoon Philippines: Port Barton